kubewarden/kubewarden.io/content/blog/2022/02/multiplatform-kubewarden.md

 ### The libc

-`glibc` only applies to `linux` builds, so in principle is not what keeps us from multi platform convergence.
-However, we thought that producing a final static binary for our users in all platforms is interesting; specially for a CLI tool like `kwctl`, that our users will interact with directly in their environment.
+In the early stage of development, the Kubewarden team decided to use the [`musl libc`](https://musl.libc.org/) library.

-However, compiling a static binary with `glibc` is tricky and can become problematic.
+This allowed us to avoid potential difficulties with `glibc` down the road (i.e. Cross-compilation time or making a full static binary).

-The [`musl`](https://musl.libc.org/) libc is providing us with this safe, stable and straightforward static linking for our binaries targeting linux.
+The team also thinks that producing a final static binary for all platforms is in our users own interests; specially for a CLI tool like `kwctl`, which interacts directly with our users' environment.

 ### The SSL stack